 Forget everything you've read about multiple streams of income.

 They haven't told you the real truth.

-The idea is simple enough to understand: diversify your businesses and investments into various, non-correlated sources of residual income so that you are never reliant on any one source.
+The idea is simple enough to understand: diversify your businesses and investments into various, non-correlated sources of residual income, so that you're never reliant on any one source.

 Unfortunately, this simplicity masks problems that the promoters of this wealth building system don't talk about.